 This study aims to assess the service quality of domestic airports in Nepal by focusing on passenger expectations and experiences.
 The Airport Service Quality (ASQ) dimensions developed by the Airports Council International (ACI) were used to analyse perceived service quality.
-Through confirmatory factor analysis, 15 key determinants of passenger satisfaction were identified under six ASQ dimensions.
-The study also examines the relationship between these service quality dimensions and overall passenger satisfaction, while identifying superior and inferior services at each airport.
-The findings are intended to assist policy-makers and airport managers improve the quality of airport services by understanding the needs and expectations of airport users.
+Using confirmatory factor analysis, 15 key determinants of passenger satisfaction were identified under six ASQ dimensions.
+This study also examines the relationship between service quality dimensions and overall passenger satisfaction and identifies superior and inferior services of each airport.
+The findings of this study are intended to help policy-makers and airport managers improve the quality of airport services by understanding the needs of airport users.

-Keywords: domestic airports; Airport Service Quality; passenger satisfaction; ASQ dimensions; confirmatory factor analysis
+Keywords: domestic airports; Airport Service Quality; passenger satisfaction; ASQ dimensions, confirmatory factor analysis

 Air transport is a vital mode of transportation for the rapid and safe transport of goods and people.
-In Nepal, the mountainous terrain, isolated settlements, poor road connectivity, and frequent blockages, favour air transport.
+The mountainous terrain, isolated settlements, poor road connectivity, and frequent blockages, favour air transport in Nepal.
 The recent surge in domestic air passenger traffic in Nepal presents a critical challenge to the country's aviation industry.
-From 2007 to 2020, the volume of domestic passengers at Tribhuvan International Airport (TIA) tripled in just 11 years (CAAN, 2020).
-However, this rapid growth has outpaced the expansion of aviation infrastructure, leading to capacity constraints and frequent delays during peak hours.
-Notably, TIA has been criticised for its poor service quality, ranking as the second-worst airport in Asia (The Daily Star, 2018).
-The condition of domestic airports is even more concerning, as they many operate with only minimum infrastructure and facilities.
+From 2007 to 2020, the volume of Tribhuvan International Airport (TIA) domestic passengers has significantly increased, tripling in just 11 years (CAAN, 2020).
+However, this rapid growth in air traffic has outpaced the expansion of aviation infrastructure, resulting in capacity constraints and frequent delays during peak hours.
+Notably, the TIA has been criticised for poor services, ranking as the second-worst airport in Asia (The Daily Star, 2018).
+The condition of domestic airports is even worse, as they have the bare minimum infrastructure and facilities.

 In response to these challenges, the Civil Aviation Authority of Nepal (CAAN) has committed to investing Rs.
-335 billion over the next five years to improve the country's airport infrastructure (The Himalayan Times, 2020).
-In addition to the Pokhara Regional International Airport (PRIA) and Gautam Buddha International Airport (GBIA), CAAN has proposed upgrading Terai airports (Biratnagar, Nepalgunj, Dhangadhi, and Mahendranagar) into regional hubs.
-Similarly, hilly and mountainous airports are set to be upgraded to accommodate 40-seater aircraft (Himalayan News Service, 2020).
-Despite these efforts, the quality of airport service has been largely overlooked.
-Poor service delivery has resulted in the underutilisation of existing airports, causing significant financial losses.
-As of 2020, 19 airports in Nepal are non-operational, and three-quarters of the operational ones operate at a loss (CAAN, 2020).
+335 billion over the next five years to improve airport infrastructure in Nepal (The Himalayan Times, 2020).
+In addition to Pokhara Regional International Airport (PRIA) and Gautam Buddha International Airport (GBIA), CAAN has proposed the transformation of Terai airports (Biratnagar, Nepalgunj, Dhangadhi, and Mahendranagar) into regional airports.
+Meanwhile, hilly and mountainous airports will be upgraded to accommodate 40-seater aircraft (Himalayan News Service, 2020).
+Despite these efforts, airport service quality has been largely overlooked, and poor service has resulted in the underutilisation of existing airports, causing significant financial losses.
+Currently, 19 airports in Nepal are non-operational, and three-quarters of the remaining airports operate at a loss (CAAN, 2020).

-Although the financial struggles and service challenges of Nepal's airports have been widely discussed, there has been limited research on the factors linked to this underperformance.
-Prior studies have primarily focused on service quality at TIA (Phuyal & Joshi, 2018), specific airlines such as Himalayan Airlines (Jamkatel, 2018), and domestic airline services in general (Devkota et al., 2020), leaving a gap in research specifically addressing service quality across domestic airports in Nepal.
+Although there has been much discussion on the financial struggles and service issues of Nepal's airports, little research has been conducted on the factors linked to this underperformance.
+Previous studies have focused on service quality at TIA (Phuyal & Joshi, 2018), airlines such as Himalayan Airlines (Jamkatel, 2018), and overall domestic airlines (Devkota et al., 2020), leaving a gap in research on service quality in domestic airports across the country.

-ASQ has become a key global indicator of airport performance (Bezerra & Gomes, 2016).
+ASQ has become a key indicator of airport performance worldwide (Bezerra & Gomes, 2016).
 The quality of service perceived by passengers directly influences airport demand.
 Passenger satisfaction can be achieved by providing optimal services that meet customer expectations while avoiding attributes that are not valued by passengers.
 Understanding customer feedback and accurately assessing customer expectations can help improve service delivery at every stage of customer interactions.

-\ E-mail address: thakuridiwash@gmail.com
+^{}Corresponding author: thakuridiwash@gmail.com

-This study evaluates the service quality and passenger satisfaction at Nepalese domestic airports.
+This study evaluates the service quality and passenger satisfaction at domestic airports in Nepal.
 By identifying the deficiencies and strengths in service provision, the findings will help guide improvements in the country's aviation sector, support sustainable growth, and enhance the experience for both new and returning passengers.